Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Prestige & Acceptance Rate

 Whether it’s fair or not, private universities are generally perceived as more prestigious than public universities.
 Private schools usually have more selective admissions criteria and lower acceptance rates.
-Additionally, private schools tend to place higher in college rankings than public schools.
 However, don’t make the mistake of thinking you can’t obtain a top-notch education at a public university.
 Some of the most highly regarded institutions in the U.S. are public, including the University of Michigan, the University of North Carolina at Chapel Hill, and the University of California, Berkeley.
 The bottom line is that there are a lot of factors to consider when choosing a college, so try not to get too caught up on prestige.

 Also see: What are the Public Ivies?